sjhennessy/Credit_Risk_Analysis/README.md

 ![ClusterCentroidsUndersampling](https://user-images.githubusercontent.com/69759624/104092937-d89b9880-524c-11eb-83a6-d1de897634e3.PNG)

 ####
 * When the data is undersampled, the accuracy is low at 0.55 which is the total correct divided by the total number of data points.
 The precision is low (0.01) resulting from a large number of false positives for the high-risk group.
 The average recall is very low with an average of 0.41.
-The undersampling technique is less reliable than the oversampling techniques (RandomOverSampler and SMOTE) for predicting credit risk.
+The ClusterCentroids undersampling technique is less reliable than the oversampling techniques (RandomOverSampler and SMOTE) for predicting credit risk.

 ### SMOTEENN Over and Undersampling Combo
 ![SMOTEENNcombo](https://user-images.githubusercontent.com/69759624/104092939-dafdf280-524c-11eb-8eaf-bb9f81e7fc47.PNG)